MoDMeR/Role-assignment-bot/README.md

 11. Add the bot to your server by visiting this link (replace `YOUR_CLIENT_ID` with the **client id** you got at step 6):
 [https://discordapp.com/oauth2/authorize?&client\_id=`YOUR_CLIENT_ID`&scope=bot&permissions=469773312](https://discordapp.com/oauth2/authorize?&client_id=YOUR_CLIENT_ID&scope=bot&permissions=469773312)

-12. Go to your server settings, and move the "Best bot EUNE" role to the top of the list
+12. Go to your server settings, and move the "Role assignment bot" role to the top of the list

 ### Usage
 You can send `!help` on any Discord text channel and the bot will reply with a help message.